vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/helm.md

 helm show values vector/vector
 ```

-An Aggregator by default is configured to accept events from a variety of common sources and writes them to standard output, it also reports internal metrics via a Prometheus exporter.
+An Aggregator, by default, is configured to accept events from a variety of common sources and writes them to standard output, it also reports internal metrics via a Prometheus exporter.
 For more information about configuration options, see the [Configuration] docs page.

 The default sources and their associated ports are listed below: